 I hope you’ve found this tutorial for how to create a Christmas mantel garland helpful!
 It took me some trial and error over the years, but I’ve found this to be the best way to achieve a really full, magazine-worthy look.
 Be sure to check out the whole French-inspired Christmas Living Room here!

 I’m linking most of the items that I used below.
-In some cases, I’ve sourced similar items that I think will give you the look where items have been discontinued or are no longer available.
+In some cases, I’ve sourced similar items that I think will give you the look where items are backordered or no longer available.
 And I hope you’ll try it and let me know how it goes!

 *please note affiliate links have been added for your convenience*

-Be sure to visit my talented blogging friends who are also sharing their Christmas Mantel Decor Ideas below – there is such gorgeous inspiration!
+Be sure to visit my blogging friends who are also sharing their Christmas Mantel Decor Ideas below!

 Snowy Natural Rustic Christmas Mantel Decor at The Happy Housie